eric-feng-2011/DataViz/README.md

 Special recognition to the following:
 1. Professor Xijin Ge from SDSU who acted as my advisor for the duration of the project
 2. BioSNTR for funding the development of this application
-3. UC Berkeley and Virtual Reality @ Berkeley for the use of their equipment in the development and testing of the VR components of the application
+3. Virtual Reality @ Berkeley for the use of their equipment in the development and testing of the VR components of the application

 [Back to TOC](https://github.com/thunder2011/BioSNTR_Plot_Points#table-of-contents)